James-HoneyBadger/HB_Tools/README.md

 ## Features

-- **Application Designer**: Visual form designer with toolbar to add labels, text edits, and buttons to a design canvas
+- **Application Designer**: Visual form designer with toolbar to add labels, text edits, and buttons to a design canvas.
+Save and load designs as JSON files.
-- **PeopleCode Editor**: Code editor with Python syntax highlighting
+- **PeopleCode Editor**: Code editor with Python syntax highlighting.
-- **Data Mover**: Import/export data from CSV and JSON files, displayed in a table
+- **Data Mover**: Import/export data from CSV and JSON files with validation.
+Data displayed in editable tables.
-- **Query Tool**: Query builder with table selection, SQL generation, and mock execution with sample results
+- **Query Tool**: Query builder with table selection, SQL generation, and mock execution with sample results.
-- **Process Scheduler**: Add and manage scheduled tasks with manual execution
+- **Process Scheduler**: Task management with command execution in background threads.
+- **File Explorer**: Browse file system with tree view navigation.
+- **Git**: View repository status, commit changes, and push to remote.
+- **Help**: Built-in documentation and usage guides.

 ## Features

 - Tabbed interface for different tools
-- Basic implementations of PeopleTools-inspired functionality
+- Menu bar with File, Edit, and Help menus
+- Comprehensive error handling and user feedback
 - Windows-native desktop application using PyQt5

 ## Development